|A Review of the High Level of Education and Reduced Fertility in Iranian Women: Have Women Been Empowered?|

 3Department of Medical and Surgical Nursing, School of Nursing and Midwifery, Tehran University of Medical Sciences, Tehran, Iran

 Keywords : Education, Empowerment, Fertility, Iran, Women

 An increase in the number of women attending university is a relatively new phenomenon.
-According to international reports, higher numbers of academically educated women has reduced their fertility rate.
-This is phenomenon has contributed to reduced fertility in Iran in recent decades.
-According to international research, female empowerment through education has affected their fertility.
-This study applied the narrative review method.
-It set out to examine the impact of the increasing number of women in academic education and their reduced fertility on female empowerment of Iranian women.
-After a search of electronic databases, 464 scientific documents published from 1994 to 2016 were retrieved and 71 scientific documents were included in the study.
-Research showed that the higher level of women’s education did not lead to equality with men terms of their economic, socio-cultural and political status.
-Moreover, research showed that educated women were deprived of their right to make their own decisions on family planning issues.
-Female empowerment, as one of the main objectives in sustainable development, needs more emphasis on women’s reproductive rights and a strategy to reduce gender discrimination with consideration of the related cultural issues.
+According to international reports, greater numbers of academically educated women have reduced their fertility rate.
+This phenomenon has contributed to the reduced fertility in Iran in recent decades.
+According to international research, women?s empowerment has affected their fertility through education.
+This study applied a narrative review method.
+It set out to examine the impact of the increasing number of women in academic education and their reduced fertility on Iranian female empowerment.
+Searching electronic databases, 464 scientific documents published during 1994-2016 were retrieved out of which 71 were included in the study.
+Research showed that the higher level of women?s education did not lead to equality with men in terms of their economic, socio-cultural, and political status.
+Moreover, it was revealed that educated women were deprived of their right to make their own decisions on family planning issues.
+Female empowerment, as one of the main objectives in sustainable development, needs more emphasis on women?s reproductive rights and a strategy to reduce gender discrimination considering the related cultural issues.